U.S. flag

 Van den Ende-Gupta syndrome

-Van den Ende-Gupta syndrome is an autosomal recessive disorder characterized by severe contractual arachnodactyly from birth and distinctive facial dysmorphism, including triangular face, malar hypoplasia, narrow nose, everted lips, and blepharophimosis.
+Van den Ende-Gupta syndrome (VDEGS) is an autosomal recessive disorder characterized by severe contractual arachnodactyly from birth and distinctive facial dysmorphism, including triangular face, malar hypoplasia, narrow nose, everted lips, and blepharophimosis.
 Skeletal anomalies include slender ribs, hooked clavicles, and dislocated radial head.
 There is no neurologic involvement (summary by Patel et al., 2014). [from OMIM]

 MedGen UID: